Mick Astons Young Archaeologists (Somerset)

 It has been a really great year for MAYA and we have a lot of activities planned for 2026, which will be our tenth anniversary!
 A huge thank you to Dan and to everyone who has supported us over the past year and helped to make MAYA such a success!

-Our next Young Archaeologists session will be on Saturday 1st November 10.30am – 12.30pm in the Learning Room which is downstairs in the Museum of Somerset in Taunton.
+Our next session will be on Saturday 7th March from 10.30 – 12.30 and will be held in the Learning Room at the Museum of Somerset.

 « Older posts